![]() |

 north and west in the El Paso range, much of the area is covered by the

-Ricardo formation and overlying younger basalts.
-Granitic rocks and older
+Ricardo formation and overlying younger

 schists underlie the sediments in the El Paso range.
-Ore Deposits: Most of the lode-gold deposits are found in veins which occur along faults, except at the Yellow Aster mine, where the gold is in a series of closely spaced veinlets in zone of brecciation.
+Ore Deposits: Most of the lode gold deposits are found in veins which occur along faults, except at the Yellow Aster mine, where the gold ore is formed in a series of closely spaced veinlets in zone of brecciation.
 The majority of the gold deposits are in the schist, which is more widespread than the quartz monzonite, and nearly all are in an area where the rocks have been colored a pale red by iron oxides.
 The veins at Randsburg are not oriented in any specific direction, but usually have a well-defined hanging wall.
 The ore bodies most commonly occur in the vein footwalls, usually at or near vein intersections or in sheared and brecciated zones.
-The ore consists of quartz veins with iron oxide-stained brecciated and silicified rock containing native gold in fine grains and varying amounts of sulfides.
+The ore consists of quartz veins with iron oxide-stained brecciated and silicified rock containing native gold in fine grains and varying amounts of sulfides such as pyrite.
 The sulfides increase at depth, but the gold values decrease.
 Most mining has stopped where unoxidized sulfides were found in the veins, and the maximum depth of development is 600 feet.
 Milling ore contains from 1/7 to 1/4 ounce of gold per ton.
-The higher-grade ore nearly always occurs in pockets near the surface. |
+The higher-grade ore nearly always occurs in pockets near the surface.
+The Kelly Rand Mine, also located here, yielded large amounts of rich silver ore. |

 ||